taha007860/NFTs-Website/README.md

 # Lii Platform - NFT Marketplace

-Welcome to the Lii Platform, a small web-based NFT Marketplace built using ReactJS.
+Welcome to the Lii Platform, a small web based NFT Marketplace built using ReactJS.

 ## Overview